LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/README.md

 ## Kubernetes Namespace

-- **Namespaces** are a way to devide cluster resources betwee multiple users (via resource limitation).
+- **Namespaces** are a way to divide cluster resources between multiple users (via resource limitation).
 - Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
 They provide a scope for names.
 - `default`: default namespace for objects with no other namespace.
 - `kube-system`: this namespace is used for objects created by the Kubernetes system.